goauthentik/authentik/website/integrations/services/nextcloud/index.md

 You can of course use a custom signing certificate, and adjust durations.

-## NextCloud
+## Nextcloud

-In NextCloud, ensure that the `SSO & SAML Authentication` app is installed.
+In Nextcloud, ensure that the `SSO & SAML Authentication` app is installed.
 Navigate to `Settings`, then `SSO & SAML Authentication`.

 Set the following values: